Eric-Kumenda/Breast_Cancer/README.md

-# MammoDetect: AI-Powered Breast Cancer Detection
+# EarlyVision: AI-Powered Breast Cancer Detection

-MammoDetect is a state-of-the-art web application designed to assist in the early detection of breast cancer using Mammogram analysis.
+EarlyVision is a state-of-the-art web application designed to assist in the early detection of breast cancer using Mammogram analysis.
 It leverages a custom **Vision Transformer (ViT)** model for high-accuracy classification and features a modern, empathetic user interface built with Next.js.

 ## 🌟 Key Features